KasperSkytte/AutoTax/README.md

 Other than these software tools, SILVA and SILVA typestrains database files in both UDB and ARB format are needed.
 A zip file of all 4 files can be found on figshare [here](https://doi.org/10.6084/m9.figshare.9994568) (both SILVA release 132 and 138). **Make sure the paths to these files are set correctly in the [`autotax.bash`](https://github.com/KasperSkytte/AutoTax/blob/master/autotax.bash) script**.
 You can also use other databases, but the script is made to handle the finicky details of SILVA particularly.
 If you want to use other databases, you will need to adjust the script.

 # Usage
 Adjust the variables in the SETUP chunk at the start of the [`autotax.bash`](https://github.com/KasperSkytte/AutoTax/blob/master/autotax.bash) script to match the paths to the database files and executables.
 If you downloaded SILVA138 using the link above, you don't have to adjust anything if you create a folder named `refdatabases` and extract all the files into the folder.
-Then simply run the script with fx `bash autotax.bash -i myseqs.fa`.
 Make sure the script is executable with `chmod +x autotax.bash`.
 Type `bash autotax.bash -h` to show available options and version:
 ```
 $ bash autotax.bash -h